SkySpiral7/Dice/src/README.md

 A simple web interface for drawing a distribution curve of the dice for the game Warhammer 40k.
 And for rolling random values using the inputs to know the results of an attack.

-Based on "tabletop dice.html".
+It is hooked up to the dice library and is therefore an example use case.
 The user form has been greatly simplified and only supports Warhammer.
 A few changes to the javascript were also needed to support the new interface.

 **Inputs**: Number of Dice, Number of Wounds Possible, To Hit Value, To Wound Value, To Save Value, Reanimation or Feel No Pain, (and Custom Column)